 salloc -p regular -N 1 -c 24 -t 30:00 module load matlab matlab

 cluster = parcluster('local') cluster.NumWorkers = 24 saveAsProfile(cluster,'edison_cluster') pp = parpool('edison_cluster', 24)

-To run matlab non-intearctively through a batch job, you can use the following job script on Edison:
+To run one instance of matlab non-intearctively through a batch job, you can use the following job script on Edison:

 Where myjob.m is your matlab script.

 It is also possible to run Matlab on an Edison login node directly: